ttoohey/yadah/packages/yadah/readme.md

 ### `ContextMixin`

-A mixin for Yadah service classes which provides access to the application's context subsystem.
+A mixin for Yadah domain classes which provides access to the service's context subsystem.

 ## subsystem-knex